wamdam/backy2/docs/source/backup.rst

 In this chapter you will learn all possibilities and options for backup.

-.. command-output:: backy2 backup --help
+.. command-output:: benji backup --help

 Simple backup